monome/docs/norns/engine-study-3.md

 # transit authority
 {: .no_toc }

-*norns engine study 3: using audio busses to build FX chains + aux sends, and using polls to send data from SuperCollider back to Lua*
+*norns engine study 3: using audio busses to build FX chains and aux sends, and using polls to send data from SuperCollider back to Lua*

 SuperCollider is a free and open-source platform for making sound, which powers the synthesis layer of norns.
-Many norns scripts are a combination of SuperCollider (where a synthesis engine is defined) and Lua (where the hardware + UI interactions are defined).
+Many norns scripts are a combination of SuperCollider (where a synthesis engine is defined) and Lua (where the hardware and UI interactions are defined).

 This study extends the topics covered in [rude mechanicals](/docs/norns/engine-study-1/), which outlines starting points for engine development on norns using SuperCollider, and [skilled labor](/docs/norns/engine-study-2/), which covers polyphony and realtime timbral changes.
 As with each of those studies, we'll assume that you've already got a bit of familiarity with SuperCollider -- if not, be sure to check out [learning SuperCollider](/docs/norns/studies/#learning-supercollider) for helpful resources and come back here after some experimentation.